freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 You will need these to do the initial installation of Ubuntu on the *Application* and *Monitor Servers*.

-Depending on your setup, you may also need these to work on the *SVS*.

 Optional Hardware
 -----------------